English 2070 - American Literature from the Late 19th Century to the Present » Spring 2022 » Kate Chopin,The Awakening Quiz

 After Doctor Mandelet observes Edna at a dinner party at Mr. Pontellier’s request, what conclusion does he reach about her?

-He concludes that Edna is experiencing a midlife crisis.
+A. He concludes that Edna has suffered a nervous breakdown.

 Question #12